Farini/Scene-Machine/README.md

 - [X] Save and export Scenes `.scn` for your project
 - [X] Fix bug with SpriteKit Noise
 - [X] Export UVMap
+- [X] Fix Zoom issues on Pedal2DMetal
+- [X] Cleanup SceneMachineController
+- [X] Remove CIGenerators from Pedal2DMetal

+- [X] Under UVMap (ZStack), add image of the UV (if any)
+- [ ] Edit UVMap - Look for SwiftUI Drawing apps examples on Github
-- [ ] Cleanup SceneMachineController
+- [ ] Edit .txt files that can contain code for fragment/vertex shaders

 - [ ] Make a NormalMap shader, to transform images in Normal Maps

 - [ ] 💾 Save Materials Property `SceneMaterial` - CoreData, or .json file?

-- [ ] Edit UVMap - Look for SwiftUI Drawing apps examples on Github
-- [ ] Edit .txt files that can contain code for fragment/vertex shaders
+- [ ] Blender made textures

 - [ ] AppDelegate, or SwiftUI?
 See `Fruta` app for latter.
-- [ ] Blender made textures

 - [ ] Better way to create App Help: http://swiftrien.blogspot.com/2015/06/adding-apple-help-to-os-x-application.html